nicorotolo/PISENetwork/index.md

   overlay_image: "/assets/images/banner_san marco.jpeg" # Path to your banner image
   overlay_filter: 0.5 # Adjust the opacity of the overlay (0.0 to 1.0)
   caption: "Connecting students and alumni of PISE at Ca' Foscari University"
+  animate: true # Add animation to the header for a dynamic effect
 ---
 <nav class="custom-nav">
   <ul>